Knoema/knoema-r-driver/README.md

 # Authentication
 By default, the package allows you to work only with public datasets from the site knoema.com and has a limit on the number of requests.
-To make full use of the package we recommend you set parameters app_id and app_secret.
+To make full use of the package we recommend you set parameters app.id and app.secret.
 You can get these parameters after registering on the site knoema.com, in the section "My profile - Apps - create new" (or use existing applications).
 How to set these parameters will be shown below.

 # Retrieving series from datasets